MODULHAUS/magazine/readme.md

 ## What it is

 A single issuance of very noteworthy documentation and splendid things,  nearly all of which is the product of modular software and emerging technology.
-To be distributed in web, e-reader, and print.
+Authored by flying wizards.
+To be distributed a large format print magazine as well as for e-reader, and npm.

+With hopes of repeating the work quartlery.

 ## goal of this project